November 8, 2017 - April 8, 2018

 The exhibition is organized by Antonio Sergio Bessa, Director of Curatorial and Education Programs at The Bronx Museum of the Arts with Jessamyn Fiore, co-director of the Matta-Clark Estate, and includes more than 100 artworks as well as film projections and rarely seen materials from the artist's archive.
 The exhibition will then travel to Jeu de Paume in Paris and the Kumu Art Museum in Tallinn in Estonia.

 May 5 – September 3

-Splitting, Cutting, Writing, Drawing, Eating...Gordon Matta-Clark explores the actions and activities that characterized the artist's groundbreaking practice.
+Splitting, Cutting, Writing, Drawing, Eating...Gordon Matta-Clark explored the actions and activities that characterized the artist's groundbreaking practice.

-The exhibition includes letters, drawings, photographs, notebooks, and films related to key projects by Matta-Clark drawn from the archive of the Canadian Centre for Architecture in Montréal, and will focus on the social and creative aspects of his approach—as he described it, of "making space without building it."
+The exhibition included letters, drawings, photographs, notebooks, and films related to key projects by Matta-Clark drawn from the archive of the Canadian Centre for Architecture in Montréal, and focused on the social and creative aspects of his approach—as he described it, of "making space without building it."